Bad news for Alternative Health Advocates:

 Turn Back the Clock.
-I’m 69 (in two months) but I have the health, vitality and body of a near-professional athlete, aged 25 to 35.
+I’ve entered my eighth decade of life but I have the health, vitality and body of a near-professional athlete, around the age of 20.
 I routinely have former pro and college baseball players tell me I would “do well” (a modest remark) if I played “men’s senior league”, a level of play equal to a major college.
 (Watch me hit 117-121 mph pitches, 3.5 minutes) In other words, I’m living proof that people do not have to grow old; they can retain or recover the health and vitality of youth; they don’t have to suffer from arthritis, diabetes, kidney failure or any of hundreds of other ailments.
 Look what you’ll gain: more strength and a longer life to enjoy the adventures we all know are coming.
 You might even want to take part in them.

 Lost Right (The) Among the many rights officially declared by American Founders is the right to withhold taxes until the government redresses grievances.
 This was adopted unanimously by the Continental Congress as one of the “three grand rights” intended to be secured by the Revolution.
 And who knows it?
 Here, in this book, is the history, law and procedures of this lost right.

 Is the Mortgage Crisis the Mother of Opportunity?
 The mortgage crisis revealed that those banks too-big-to-fail produced 50 million mortgages with seriously clouded titles.
 It produced a situation where no one could provide lawful authority to collect or foreclose on such mortgages.
 In other words, property law 4,000 years old had been violated on a national scale.
 So far, solutions require that bank shareholders, bank depositors, and taxpayers suffer losses -while those who engineered the crisis waltz away each with millions in plunder.
 What can be done about it – without creating a new class of victims?
 Please see the full article.

 Anatomy… part 2